microsoft/AzureKeyVaultExplorer/README.md

 ```

 ### VaultAliases.json
 Defines an array of vault aliases.
-Each vault alias is a simple class with the following properties: of  for each alias and relevant secret kinds
+Each vault alias is a simple class with the following properties:
 * Alias - nice alias for the vault(s)
 * VaultNames - array with single or dual vault names which are defined in *Vaults.json*
 * SecretKinds - array with at least one secret kind which are defined in *SecretKinds.json*, this controls which secret kinds are allowed for the vault(s)